cmse822/cmse822.github.io/index.md

 title: Syllabus
 ---

-# Parallel Computing
+# Syllabus

-## CMSE 822, Fall 2016
+## Fall 2018, Michigan State University

 ### Prof. Sean Couch

-This is graduate-level course covers the practical aspects of parallel and extreme-scale computing in science and engineering.
+This is graduate-level course covers the practical and theoretical aspects of parallel and high-performance computing in science and engineering.

 ### Course Goals